Learn what it means, comparisons to other types of commerce, and why it's the future for eCommerce businesses.

 In the early 00s, traditional eCommerce platforms were created to help retail businesses open new digital channels.
 This new frontier for businesses was a challenge, resulting in platforms making opinionated decisions on behalf of businesses.

 Fast forward to 2020 and how things have changed.
-Most businesses have an online first distribution model, business use cases and requirements are increasingly varied, and technical literacy is at an all time high.
+Most businesses have an online first distribution model, business use cases and requirements are increasingly varied, and customers expect to be able to buy anywhere easily.

 Evaluating the benefits and capabilities of a headless commerce solution can be difficult.
 Every business has different reasons to move away from an all-in-one, monolithic approach to commerce.
 We created HeadlessCommerce.org to help business builders configure a best-of-breed stack using API driven services.

-Browse this list of curated services than go beyond commerce and help you identify solutions for content, storefronts, payments, search, authentication, shipping, and more.
+Browse this list of curated services that go beyond commerce and help you identify solutions for content, storefronts, payments, search, authentication, shipping, and more.